 Read more about the first-known African-American distiller Nathan “Nearest” Green, and how Fawn Weaver kept his legacy alive.

 Oh... did we not mention it is run by three women?
 Antonella, Elisabetta, and Cristina Nonino are guiding the company into the 21st century with modern marketing and artisanal equipment and procedures.

 From their little distillery by the creek, they produce a range of ten Spirits, including Rye Whiskies, Brandy, Gin, and a handful of other drams.

 6. Brenne - Allison Park

-In 2012 she launched Brenne in New York, in collaboration with a third-generation French master distiller in Cognac, who was trained in the traditional art of Cognac distillation, but harbored a secret love for Whisky.
+In 2012 she launched Brenne in New York, in collaboration with a third-generation French master distiller in Cognac, who was trained in the traditional art of Cognac distillation but harbored a secret love for Whisky.
 By respecting tradition and adding a little innovation into the distilling method, Brenne was born.

 She created the world’s first Single Malt to be aged exclusively in both new French Limousin oak and Cognac casks, and her journey from the “barre” to the “bar” is as unique as her Whisky.

 7. Crooked Water Spirits - Heather Manley